rphii/bd/README.md

 - `build` build the projects (providing no arguments defaults to this)
 - `clean` clean the mess
 - `clean build` basically rebuild

-## What does it do?
-- It's a simple build tool for C projects
-- Its instructions on what to build are directly stored within the source code itself, making it compact
-- You can choose between four different [build types](#types-of-projects-prjtype)
-- It makes sure to recompile a file if their dependency (either header file or library) was modified

 ## Colors
 Following colors were picked depending on the action: